Friday Night Christmas Lights: ELJ Farms creates holiday cheer through ‘Christmas Town’

 Locals say they have been longing for this holiday cheer and the chance to put the pandemic aside.

 “We can all be a community still and be together.
-Covid or not, we have to keep moving forward.
-Honestly, this is a blessing,” said local, Courtney Goodson.
+COVID or not, we have to keep moving forward.
+Honestly, this is a blessing,” said Courtney Goodson.

 It’s a blessing that is lifting the spirits of everyone this holiday season.